 This is a two-stage dissolve, comprising two transitions, the first a dissolve to a color matte, and the second from the color matte to the new video.
 In the first transition, the current video is replaced by the color matte in a mix (dissolve), then in the second transition the color matte is replaced by the new video also in a mix (dissolve).
 You can specify the color matte by luminance, saturation, and hue values.
-(See "Color Matte Settings" (page 304).)
+(See "Color Matte Settings" (page 310).)
+Also, in place of a color matte you can use an image selected on the utility 2 bus.

-- This transition type is not available for an independent key transition. - In the multi-program mode, a preset color mix cannot be used.
+- This transition type is not available for an independent key transition. - In the multi-program mode, you can use a preset color mix only when selecting the background for the next transition.